Rahul3105/Onn_bikes_clone/README.md

 By using this website you can book a bike anytime anywhere.
 With the very user-friendly interface, it will take hardly 5 minutes.
 And tada! you got your bike.

+## How to run project locally?
+Just have to clone the repository or download the zip version and then open index.html file with any browser.

 ## Authors

 - [Soumya Ranjan Purohit](https://github.com/cybervirus997)